imperorrp/sorcery-ui/CODEBASE-SUMMARY.md

 This document provides a summary of the "Sorcery UI" codebase, outlining its architecture, the purpose of each major file and folder, and the core data flow.

 **Documentation Status**: All file documentation has been systematically updated to reflect current codebase state, removing historical references and repetitive mentions.
 Direct state access pattern is now the standard throughout the application.
+Comprehensive test suite implemented with 44 tests covering core architectural guarantees.

 - `index.css`: Global stylesheet containing CSS custom properties for theming, utility classes for theme tokens, react-resizable-panels styling, Monaco editor code highlighting, and glassmorphic panel effects with comprehensive JSDoc documentation.
 - `ComponentList.tsx`: Placeholder for future component list interface (currently unused)